softmindsol/optistack-backend/docs/auth-api.md

 ---

-## 6. Forgot Password
+## 6. Forgot Password (Send OTP)

-Initiates password reset process by sending a reset token.
+Initiates password reset process by sending a 6-digit OTP to the email.

 - **Endpoint**: `/forgot-password`
 - **Method**: `POST`